 - Italian Braciole in Slow Simmered Sauce

-- 3 to 4 lb bottom round, chuck roast or brisket cut
+- 3 to 4 pound bottom round (chuck roast or brisket cut)

 - 2 tablespoons canola oil